Operation Kaman 99: The battle

-The Iranian planes flew so low, that a billboard of Basra municipality got hooked on the tail of one of the Iranian F-4s, and was discovered upon landing at Bushehr Air Base.
+The Iranian planes flew so low that a billboard of Basra municipality got hooked on the tail of one of the Iranian F-4s, which was discovered upon landing at Bushehr Air Base.
 The Iranian aircraft were flying so low that the power cables on the outskirts of the major Iraqi cities became a significant risk for the Iranian pilots if they were not cautious enough.

 Aftermath

 Saddam Hussein and the Iraqi military were dealt a heavy blow when Iranian Air Force vulnerabilities failed to materialize.
-All Iraqi Air Bases near Iran were rendered inoperable for months and, according to Iran, Iraq's aerial efficiency was reduced by 55%.
+All Iraqi Air Bases near Iran were rendered inoperable for weeks and, according to Iran, Iraq's aerial efficiency was reduced by 55%.
 The Iranians on the other hand had taken heavy losses as well, as up to 67 aircraft had been shot down during the operation over Iraqi airspace by a combination of AAA, SAM, and Air defense fighters.
 According to most observers, this is one of the biggest air battles in history.
 This operation, allowed the Iranians to regroup and prepare for the upcoming Iraqi invasion.
 However, Iraqis would advance deep into Khuzestan and it would take the Iranians up to 2 years before they would finally expel the Iraqis from their territory and eventually enter Iraq.
 The War endured another 6 years, becoming the longest conventional war of the 20th century in which perhaps close to one million were maimed and killed.